 Ten Till Midnight Publishing ASCAP

 Steve was born in Lubbock, Texas but raised in central Arkansas.
 His father, a fan of Flatt & Scruggs, began teaching him guitar as a youth.
-His performing debut was 'Freight Train' at a bluegrass festival when he was only twelve.
+His performing debut was a fingerstyle version of 'Freight Train' at a bluegrass festival when he was only twelve.
 For the next year or so he played upright bass in 'Lil Bit of Bluegrass', a band comprised solely of teenagers.
 During his high school years he branched out into rock and roll, but his influences remained fingerstyle guitarists, people like Jimmy Page, Cat Stevens and Paul Simon.

 bass, vocals